- 4 cups uncooked egg noodles

 - 1/2 teaspoon pepper

-- Preheat oven to 350°.
-Cook noodles according to package directions.
+- Cook noodles according to package directions.
 Meanwhile, in a large bowl, combine the remaining ingredients.
 Drain noodles; add to chicken mixture.

-Transfer to two greased 8-in. square baking dishes.
-Cover and bake 30 minutes.
+- Transfer to two greased 8-in. square baking dishes.
+Cover and freeze one casserole for up to 3 months.
+Cover and bake remaining casserole at 350° for 30 minutes.
 Uncover and bake 10-15 minutes longer or until heated through.

 "I liked it.
 It's a nice country style dish.
 I thought it was pretty easy to make.
 Definitely saut? the onion or chop them fine if you don't want your onions crunchy.
 I also added another cup to cup and a half of noodles to make it thicker.
 Also added corn to the frozen peas and carrots."